+'''

-''' srv dhcp startip 192.168.1.53
+srv dhcp startip 192.168.1.53

+This setting will take effect after rebooting.

+Please use "sys reboot" command to reboot the router.

+'''

 Telnet Command: srv dhcp status

 This command can display general information for the DHCP server, such as IP address, MAC address, leased time, host ID and so on.